 The bottle comes in 32 oz, which means it will take a month or two for you to use the whole bottle, depending on your driving.
 Add it to the fuel tank right before filling up the tank.

-Just with these two simple steps, this diesel engine is running a lot better.
+With these two simple steps, this diesel engine is running much better.
 But we are not going to stop here.
 We changed the engine air filters to give this car some fresh air.

 Next on the list is to change the fuel filter.